njgreber/electricity-price-disparity-ch-de/README.md

 - `make jupyter-browser`: Starts Jupyter Notebook and opens it in a browser.
 - `make process`: Executes and updates Jupyter Notebooks.
 - `make compile`: Compiles LaTeX files to generate PDFs.
 - `make run-all`: Runs the full pipeline (build, process, compile).

+The commands `make process` and `make run-all` need
+1. Entso-E data in data/raw as discussed and
+2. An API-key of JAO in src/config.py to work!
 ---

 ### Commands Overview